lanl/SEPIA/docs/quickstart.rst

 Aside from learning about the posterior distributions of the parameters, users may also be interested in making predictions from the model.
 There are several types of predictions that can be made, depending on the type of model and the goals of the user.
-All are handled by the :ref:`sepiapredict` class and make use of the MCMC samples in the model.
+All are handled by the :ref:`sepiapredict` class and make use of the MCMC samples from the model.

 Emulator predictions
 ^^^^^^^^^^^^^^^^^^^^